Federal Background Checks: Fast, Compliant Screening

 To view your public records, you can run a background check on yourself.
 Although you can search public databases independently, ordering a personal background check from Checkr simplifies the process.

-With Checkr, you only need to provide basic information to get started, and reports are ready to review within minutes.
+With Checkr, you only need to provide basic information to get started, and reports are usually ready to review within minutes.

 Running a background check on yourself gives you a preview of what employers may see.
 Knowing what’s on your background check can help you anticipate questions and provide context about your records.
 Reviewing the results also allows you to dispute inaccurate information before a prospective employer sees it.